"How does Noah have a fragment of the Black Gold War Chariot Armor?"

 "But?"
 Rossweise prompted.

-"But she's definitely sensed that there's something off about her old man."
+"But she's definitely sensed that there's something different about her old man."

-Leon's expression grew serious as he fiddled with the fragment in his hands.
+Leon's expression grew serious as he turned the fragment over in his hands.

-The enchanted dagger Victor used was crafted from the tusk of a polar mammoth, known for its incredibly high affinity for enchantment.
-Enchanting it could make it strong enough to pierce the chest plate of the Black Gold War Chariot Armor at close range.
+The enchanted dagger Victor used was crafted from the tusk of a polar mammoth, known for its incredibly high magic affinity.
+When properly enchanted, it could pierce the chest plate of the Black Gold War Chariot Armor at close range.

-However, polar mammoth tusks were exceedingly rare, and the process of enchanting them was delicate.
+However, polar mammoth tusks were exceedingly rare, and the enchanting process was delicate.
 Any mistake could ruin the precious material.
-That's why most of the time, they were used for jewelry or collectibles, not weapons.
+That's why they were usually used for jewelry or collectibles, not weapons.

 But to assassinate the Empire's top dragon slayer?
-Wasting a few tusks was worth it.
+Wasting a few tusks was considered worth it.

-Ironically, years later, Leon destroyed the prized heartscale of a dragon they revered, which still brought a smile to his face.
+Ironically, years later, Leon would destroy the prized heart scale of a dragon they revered—a thought that still brought a wry smile to his face.

-Rossweise thought back and then said, "After that battle a few years ago, we retrieved your Black Gold War Chariot Armor from the battlefield, and that should include this fragment.
+Rossweise thought back and then said, "After that battle years ago, we retrieved your Black Gold War Chariot Armor from the battlefield, and that should have included this fragment.
 But I didn't personally inspect it; I only... came to check on it once afterward."

-The couple glanced at each other, blushing and turning away.
-They both knew what she meant by afterward.
+The couple glanced at each other, both blushing and turning away slightly.
+They both knew what she meant by "afterward."

 The Blood Temptation—the event that started it all.